As I’ve stated before, in the prior edition of the competitive pricing strategy post…

 I’d gander a ton.

-This is because they were sold by effective copy, sales and pricing methods in marketing.
+This is because they were sold by effective copywriting techniques, sales and pricing methods in marketing.
 They saw their potential future with these items.
 Yet the day they arrived, they didn’t apply any of it.

 The yoga mat sat there and collected dust.